hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Ambient
 =======

+Ambient chunks are interpreted as world nodes in blender.
+The importer creates a node setup for each chunk in order to reproduce the 3ds settings as accurately as possible.
+Ambient animation keyframes will be imported to the timeline, using the world color and a RGB node connected to a emission with a mixshader for the background color.
-If ambient chunks are found by the importer, a new world with the ambient color will be created.
-Ambient keyframes will be imported to the timeline and background color to the world background node.
-If a background image is found, it will be connected to the background node and if fog chunks are found, volume shaders with the fog settings will be connected to the world output.
-If ambient is animated, an ambient node will be created and connected to a mixshader.
+The mix shader will be connected to the world output node.
+If a background image is found, it will be connected to the background node and if fog chunks are found, volume shaders with the fog settings will be connected to the world volume output.
+The exporter can export these settings by using a specific node for each chunk to export.
-Gradient chunks will be imported to a color ramp node.
-The exporter can export these settings and will also accept an add-shader instead of a mixshader, images are taken from the background input.
-The exporter creates an ambient chunk with the color of the active world and creates background chunks with color or image if the nodes are connected to world output or mix and add shader.
 Ambient color animations can primary be exported from the world color.
 If nodes are used, the exporter checks the RGB input node and the emission shader for color animations and writes an ambient track node chunk.
-If a color ramp node is connected to background or colormix node and includes at least three colors, the exporter will create a gradient chunk.
+Distance cue can be exported from a map range node using "From Min" for near distance, "From Max" for near dimming and "To Min" for far dimming and "To Max" for far distance.
+The following world nodes can be used for ambient chunk export, the output of the node has to be connected to a valid input:

+- 3ds Ambient Light <-> blender World Color
+- 3ds Ambient Keyframe <-> blender RGB Node
+- 3ds Ambient Color <-> blender Emission Shader
+- 3ds Solid Background <-> blender Background Shader
+- 3ds Background Bitmap <-> blender Texture Environment
+- 3ds Gradient Background <-> blender ColorRamp Node
+- 3ds Fog Definition <-> blender Volume Absorption
+- 3ds Layered Fog <-> blender Volume Scatter
+- 3ds Distance Cue <-> blender MapRange Node

 .. figure:: /images/addons_io_3ds_world-nodes.jpg